 I’ve drawn some quick diagrams that I’ll be using when setting up the lab.

-I’ll also be creating a CentOS7 VM to be my ZTP server and two Ubuntu server 16.04 VM’s to build the OpenStack ‘cloud’.
+I’ll also be creating three Ubuntu server 16.04 VM’s – one ZTP server and two to build the OpenStack ‘cloud’.
 Each of the server VM’s will have its’ first network interface connected to the bridge adapter too.

 And the production network diagram: